webmemo-code/flickr-to-instagram-automation/README.md

 - Success rate

 ### Check Individual Posts
-View GitHub Issues in your repository to see:
+View repository variables or optional GitHub Issues (if enabled) to see:
-- Each photo that was posted
+- Each photo that was posted (stored in `INSTAGRAM_POSTS_{album_id}` variable)
-- Instagram post IDs
+- Instagram post IDs and timestamps
-- Timestamps
+- Current position and failed positions
-- Any errors that occurred
+- Complete audit trail without repository pollution

 ## Album Completion